Below are CDER’s COA Qualification Program’s frequently asked questions (FAQs). We also recommend reviewing the general COA FAQ web page.

 No. Qualification is not required for a COA to be successfully used in clinical trials and drug development to support regulatory decision making.
 Please be advised that formal regulatory qualification is a multi-year process that requires a high degree of commitment.

-We highly encourage you to email COADDTQualification@fda.hhs.gov to schedule an information session to learn valuable information related to the qualification process requirements.
+We highly encourage you to watch the COA Qualification Program orientation session to learn valuable information related to the qualification process requirements.
+You may also download the slide deck.
 As discussed above, DDT COA qualification is not a requirement.

 CDER is committed to strategic growth of the CDER COA Qualification Program.
 With growing interest in the program and limited resources, we developed a careful framework for prioritizing or deferring acceptance into the program.
 In general, the public health benefit and scientific merit of the proposed submission are weighed, taking into consideration available CDER staff resources.
 Specifically, we consider the following: